 Philip V, the first King of Spain from the House of Bourbon began construction at the end of 1717.
 The building was to be the barracks of the Royal Guard Corps, an elite military body who protected the King and were well known, not only for their prestige, but also for their extravagant uniforms.
 Philip V commissioned the Madrilenian architect, Pedro de Ribera to design a building “that could house 600 guards and 400 horses.”

 The building is considered to be the last great example of Madrilenian architecture pre- introduction of the Italian style that was first seen in the new Royal Palace (1738-1755).
 Ribera designed a vast, rectangular building that achieves a harmony of functionality and beauty.
 For many years it was the largest building in the capital, with more than 25,000 m2 of floor space and a 228 m facade.
-The building also includes a monumental carved stone entrance that was initially criticised by the Classicists in the seventeenth and eighteenth centuries, a large central plaza, two lateral terraces and ample space for the stables.
+The building also includes a monumental baroque carved stone entrance, a large central plaza, two lateral terraces and ample space for the stables.
 By 1730, the barracks of the Royal Guard Corps was almost completed.

 During the nineteenth century it was a military academy, astronomic observatory and part of the optical telegraph system – its telegraph tower was a key point of communication between Madrid and Irún.
 In 1869 a fire devastated the Conde Duque barracks, destroying the upper floors and almost completely wiping out the tower on the eastern facade that had been used as a prison and had shown off the building’s decadent style.